 In this paper, we examine a distinct class of multimodal benchmarks in which all answer choices are presented as images.
-Solving these tasks requires not only semantic visual understanding but also fine-grained visual comparison and symbolic reasoning.
-Such problems impose unique challenges on LMMs, demanding a deep grasp of logical and semantic relations across visually similar inputs.
-Our motivation arises from the observation that many real-world mathematical problems—especially in educational settings—present options as diagrams, geometric figures, or charts.
-Addressing these tasks involves more than visual recognition; it necessitates comparison of visually similar structures and reasoning about subtle symbolic differences.
-While recent benchmarks such as CMM-Math-test\cite{liu2024cmmmathchinesemultimodalmath}, MathVerse-mv\cite{li2024llavanextinterleavetacklingmultiimagevideo}, and MV-Math~\cite{wang2025mvmathevaluatingmultimodalmath} have advanced the evaluation of multimodal reasoning by introducing multi-image questions, they often overlook a crucial subset of problems where reasoning must be grounded in perceptual visual features.
-Our work aims to address this gap by focusing on problems that require perceptually grounded logic, thereby providing a more rigorous test of LMMs' multimodal capabilities.
+Our motivation arises from the observation that many real-world mathematical problems, especially in educational settings, present options as diagrams (e.g. geometric figures).
+Addressing such problems involves more than visual recognition; it necessitates comparison of visually similar structures and reasoning about subtle symbolic differences.
+While recent benchmarks such as CMM-Math-test~\citep{liu2024cmmmathchinesemultimodalmath}, MathVerse-mv~\citep{li2024llavanextinterleavetacklingmultiimagevideo}, and MV-Math~\citep{wang2025mvmathevaluatingmultimodalmath} have advanced the evaluation of multimodal reasoning by introducing multi-image questions, they often overlook a crucial aspect where reasoning must be grounded in perceptually similar visual features.
+Our work aims to address this gap and thereby provide an evaluation perspective that specifically targets LMMs’ reasoning across closely resembling images.